-Julia Plath Illustrator from Hamburg
+Julia Sophie Plath Illustrator from Hamburg

 Photo: Michael Orth

-We conducted the interview in 2020.
+We had this interview with Julia in 2020.

 Website